Stånga Games

 The Stånga Games (in Swedish Stångaspelen), also referred to as the "Gotland Olympic Games", is an annual sports competition in Stånga on the Swedish island of Gotland.
-The first Stånga Games were concluded on 27 July 1924.
+The first Stånga Games were held on 27 July 1924.
 The games are held during five days around the second weekend in July and gathers about 2000 participants.
 Competitions are held in various Gutnish disciplines, some dating back to the Viking Age.